-Today, 70 years after Gehrig said goodbye to the National Pastime, he is remembered as both a baseball legend and an American hero.
+Today, decades after Gehrig said goodbye to the National Pastime, he is remembered as both a baseball legend and an American hero.

 Henry Louis Gehrig was born on June 19, 1903 to Heinrich and Christina Gehrig, two first-generation German immigrants who lived in the Yorkville section of Manhattan.
 He was a very big baby, by some reports weighing in at a massive 14 pounds.
 Lou was not the couple’s only child, but he was the sole Gehrig baby who would survive to adulthood.
 An older sister, Anna, died on September 5, 1902, when she was just three months old.
 A second daughter, Sophie Louise, contracted a combination of measles, diphtheria and bronchopneumonia when she less than two years old, and passed away in the winter of 1906.
 Heinrich and Christina had another child, a boy, but he died almost immediately after birth, and was never given a name.